 Ever wondered why the cabin lights get dimmed for take off and landing when it’s dark?
-Perhaps you’ve pondered how much the most expensive plane ticket in the world costs?
-Want to know how many parts make up the iconic Boeing 747, or who became the first to operate an all jet fleet?
+Perhaps you’ve pondered how expensive really is the most expensive plane ticket in the world?
+Want to know how many parts make up the iconic Boeing 747, or who became the first airline to operate an all jet fleet?

 1) You have a 96% chance of surviving a plane crash.
-The odds go up even more if you’re nice to your crew.
+The odds improve significantly if you’re nice to your crew.

 3) A Boeing 747 is made up of six million parts.
 The Queen of the Skies is the most well known wide-bodied commercial airliner in the world.
 This airplane is famed because it was the first huge body aircraft ever produced.
 These six million parts are all controlled by a few pilots sitting up front with switches and buttons under their fingertips.

 4) Stewardess is the longest word in the English language typed with just the left hand.

 5) KLM is the worlds’ oldest airline, established in 1919.
 It’s first flight between Amsterdam and London took place on 17th May 1920.

 6) In 1987 American Airlines saved $40,000 by removing one olive from each salad served in first class.